logo

 Sea to USA, air within: 1940

 Mail could also be sent by air via Australia to UK and then trans-Atlantic by sea at a rate of 1s 9d and a cover sent in June 1939 is shown.
-That route would no longer be useful in June 1940 as the air mail route through the Mediterranean closed when Italy entered WW2.
+If this mail was flown trans-Atlantic the rate was 3s 6d.

 next